How to use Free Software to learn Japanese, and more.

 October 27, 2022 — Tatsumoto Ren

-Some aspects of the method include Stephen Krashen's Input Hypothesis, learning kanji through KanjiTransition, using the SRS to help remember new words and phrases, the focus on learning sentences instead of vocabulary and grammar.
+Key aspects of AJATT include Stephen Krashen's Input Hypothesis, the use of SRS to help remember new words and phrases, learning kanji through the JP1K method, the focus on learning sentences instead of isolated vocabulary and grammar, and the use of TSC.

 AJATT was also influenced by Antimoon, another input-based language learning method.
 While Antimoon focuses on learning English, AJATT mostly revolves around Japanese.
-However, the principles can be adapted for learning any language if Japanese-specific parts are replaced.
+However, the principles can be adapted for learning any language by replacing the Japanese-specific elements.

 To start learning with the AJATT method, read our Table of Contents.